spdaly73/gcp-az-vpn-ha/README.md

 - /README.md: The file that you're reading right now.

 #### Usage
 - See terraform.tfvars for the variable set, in which I think should be fairly self-explanitory.
-I've set some defaults where appropriate, but feel free to modify variables as needed to suit your network build needs for your particular environment.
+I've set some defaults where appropriate, but feel free to modify variables as needed to suit your network build for your particular environment.

 #### Outputs
 - gcp_pubip0: GCP Public IP of Tunnel0